Huayna Picchu Mountain Guide

 4. Wear Proper Gear: Sturdy hiking shoes with good grip are a must.

-5. Follow the Rules: Stay on the designated path and avoid areas marked as off-limits for your safety and the preservation of the site.
+5. Follow the Rules: Stay on the designated path and avoid areas marked off-limits for your safety and to preserve the site.

 6. Start Early: Morning hikes offer cooler temperatures and clearer skies for the best views.